2

 Proof

-We will demonstrate the idea behind the proof using the example of $d=2$, for the fear that the more general case will make notations too cumbersome.
+We will demonstrate the idea behind the proof using the example of d=2, for the fear that the more general case will make notations too cumbersome.

 The idea behind the proof is as follows.
-There is a relatively obvious reason for why $G_d$ does not admit any infinite-part open domatic partition, which is that many vertices will witness the failure of such a domatic partition.
+There is a relatively obvious reason for why Gd does not admit any infinite-part open domatic partition, which is that many vertices will witness the failure of such a domatic partition.
 In the BP case, there are still enough generic vertices to witness the failure of a domatic partition, in a very similar way.

-Let $\{D_k\}_{k<\omega}$ be an $\omega$-part BP domatic partition of $G_2$.
-For $i\ne j$ finite, let $\gamma_{i,j}$ denote the automorphism of $2^\omega$ by flipping the two bits at locations $i,j$, and similarly define $\gamma_i$ as the automorphism that flips the one bit at $i$.
-Note that every $D_k$ is non-meager, as $D_k$ and it countably many copies under $\gamma_i$ and $\gamma_{i,j}$ cover all of $2^\omega$.
+Let {Dk}k<ω be an ω-part BP domatic partition of G2.
+For ij finite, let γi,j denote the automorphism of 2ω by flipping the two bits at locations i,j, and similarly define γi as the automorphism that flips the one bit at i.
+Note that every Dk is non-meager, as Dk and it countably many copies under γi and γi,j cover all of 2ω.

-By localization, assume that $D_0$ is comeager in some basic open $N_s$.
-Thus any $\gamma_i$ or $\gamma_{i,j}$ with $i,j\ge |s|$ will be an automorphism of $N_s$.
-The intersection of $D_0$ with its copies under every such $\gamma_i$ and $\gamma_{i,j}$ will remain comeager in $N_s$, with the property that for any $x\in N_s$ in this intersection, any $G_2$-neighbor of the form $\gamma_i(x)$ or $\gamma_{i,j}(x)$ with $i,j\ge |s|$ will remain in $D_0$.
-Thus anytime this $x$ sees a $G_2$-neighbor that is not in $D_0$, some $<|s|$-th bit of $x$ must be flipped.
+By localization, assume that D0 is comeager in some basic open Ns.
+Thus any γi or γi,j with i,j|s| will be an automorphism of Ns.
+The intersection of D0 with its copies under every such γi and γi,j will remain comeager in Ns, with the property that for any xNs in this intersection, any G2-neighbor of the form γi(x) or γi,j(x) with i,j|s| will remain in D0.
+Thus anytime this x sees a G2-neighbor that is not in D0, some <|s|-th bit of x must be flipped.

-This leaves us with $|s|$-many cases.
-In particular, flipping any one bit of $x$ will make $x$ see at most $|s|$-many new colors, but $x$ will need to see all $\omega$-many colors, so a second bit must be flipped.
-If we can find some $x$ such that it sees only finitely many new colors even after flipping two bits, then we are done as $x$ is a witness of the failure of the domatic partition.
+This leaves us with |s|-many cases.
+In particular, flipping any one bit of x will make x see at most |s|-many new colors, but x will need to see all ω-many colors, so a second bit must be flipped.
+If we can find some x such that it sees only finitely many new colors even after flipping two bits, then we are done as x is a witness of the failure of the domatic partition.

-We will find sequential extensions $(s_n)_{n\le |s|}$ of $s$ as follows.
-Let $s_0=s$.
-For every $n<|s|$, consider the basic open set $N_{\gamma_n(s_n)}$.
-As $\{D_k\}_{k<\omega}$ partitions into it, there is some $k_n<\omega$ such that $D_{k_n}$ is non-meager in $N_{\gamma_n(s_n)}$.
-By localization, there is some $s_{n+1}\supseteq s_n$ such that $D_{k_n}$ is comeager in $N_{\gamma_n(s_{n+1})}$.
-By a similar discussion as before, for any generic $x\in N_{\gamma_n(s_{n+1})}$, the $G_1$-neighbors of $x$ will have only finitely many colors.
-Thus for any generic $x\in N_{s_{n+1}}$, the $G_1$-neighbors of $\gamma_n(x)$ will only have finitely many neighbors.
+We will find sequential extensions (sn)n|s| of s as follows.
+Let s0=s.
+For every n<|s|, consider the basic open set Nγn(sn).
+As {Dk}k<ω partitions into it, there is some kn<ω such that Dkn is non-meager in Nγn(sn).
+By localization, there is some sn+1sn such that Dkn is comeager in Nγn(sn+1).
+By a similar discussion as before, for any generic xNγn(sn+1), the G1-neighbors of x will have only finitely many colors.
+Thus for any generic xNsn+1, the G1-neighbors of γn(x) will only have finitely many neighbors.

-Thus as $s_{|s|}$ is a common extension of all $s_n$, any $x$ generic in $N_{s_{|s|}}$ will also be generic in every $N_{s_n}$, and we fix such an $x$.
-Thus for any $n<|s|$, $\gamma_n(x)$ has only finitely many $G_1$-neighbors.
-Now $\gamma_{i,j}(x)$ takes only one value when $i,j\ge |s|$, and $\gamma_{i,j}(x)$ takes on finitely many values when $i<|s|$ or $j<|s|$.
-This $x$ has the desired property of having only finitely many $G_2$-neighboring colors, and we arrived at a contradiction.
+Thus as s|s| is a common extension of all sn, any x generic in Ns|s| will also be generic in every Nsn, and we fix such an x.
+Thus for any n<|s|, γn(x) has only finitely many G1-neighbors.
+Now γi,j(x) takes only one value when i,j|s|, and γi,j(x) takes on finitely many values when i<|s| or j<|s|.
+This x has the desired property of having only finitely many G2-neighboring colors, and we arrived at a contradiction.

-For the general case of $G_d$, we expect some form of "inductions inside inductions", as we iterate through all cases of how some $x$ gets connected to its $G_d$-neighbors.
+For the general case of Gd, we expect some form of "inductions inside inductions", as we iterate through all cases of how some x gets connected to its Gd-neighbors.
 We still eventually stop after a finite amount of inductions, so the desired result holds.

 Future work